Word from the Mother Language and African Americans

 Smitherman explores AAL's contribution to American English, includes a summary of expressions as a suggested linguistic core of AAL, and features cartoons that educate readers on the broader relationship between language, race, and racism.
 This classic edition features a new foreword by H. Samy Alim, celebrating Smitherman's continuing impact on Black Language scholarship and her influence on the future of the field.

-Foreword by H. Samy Alim: She Do It for the Culture: The Deep Structure of Geneva Smitherman’s Radical Linguistics of Black Love
+Foreword to the Routledge Linguistics Classics Edition: She Do It for the Culture: The Deep Structure of Geneva Smitherman’s Radical Linguistics of Black Love - H. Samy Alim

 1 African American Language: So good it’s bad